skyzh/ddcm-protocol/README.md

 DDCM-Protocol is based on kademlia, which is a peer-to-peer protocol.

-We enable every device to compute a specified task with DDCM.
+DDCM enables every device to compute for a specified task.

 ## License